User Guide (Latest)

 The Auto-Tuner output has 2 main sections:

 1. Spark Properties: A list of Apache Spark configurations to tune the performance of the app.
 The list is the result of diff between the existing app configurations and the recommended ones.
-Therefore, a recommendation matches the existing app configuration, it will not show up in the list.
+Therefore, a recommendation matches the existing app configuration, it won’t show up in the list.

 2. Comments: A list of messages to highlight properties that were missing in the app configurations, or the cause of failure to generate the recommendations.